RivanParmar/RivanParmar/README.md

 I am **Rivan Parmar** and welcome to my GitHub profile!

 # A bit about myself
 I'm a Student *and* a Software Developer and very much enthusiastic about Open-Source and coding.
-Also I'm from Gujarat, India.

 # Ongoing works
 :telescope: I'm currently working on creating a [**Visual Scripting plugin for Android Studio**](https://github.com/RivanParmar/Android-Studio-Visual-Scripting-Plugin).